aspose-pdf/Aspose.PDF-Documentation/net/advanced-operations/working-with-tables/integrate-table-in-existing-pdf-document/_index.md

 ---
-title: Integrate Table
+title: Integrate Table In Existing PDF Document
 linktitle: Integrate Table
 type: docs
 weight: 20
-url: /net/manipulate-and-integrate-table/
+url: /net/integrate-table/
 description: This article shows how to manipulate and integrate tables.
-You can read about set border style, margins, and padding of the table,  integrating table with the database, manipulating tables in existing PDF.
+You can integrate table with the database, manipulating tables in existing PDF.
-lastmod: "2020-12-16"
+lastmod: "2021-01-17"
 sitemap:
     changefreq: "weekly"
     priority: 0.7